wortiz/seacas/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 TriBITS is a fairly extensive framework that is built on top of the open-source CMake/CTest/CPack/CDash system (which in itself is a very extensive system of software and tools).
-The most important thing to remember is that a software project that use TriBITS are really just a CMake project.
+The most important thing to remember is that a software project that uses TriBITS is really just a CMake project.
 TriBITS makes no attempt to hide that fact either from the TriBITS project developers or from the users that need to configure and build the software.
 Therefore, to make effective usage of TriBITS, one must learn the basics of CMake (both as a developer and as a user).
-In particular, CMake is a Turning-complete programming language with local and global variables (with strange scoping rules), macros, functions, targets, commands, and other features.
+In particular, CMake is a Turning-complete programming language with local variables, global variables, macros, functions, targets, commands, and other features.
 One needs to understand how to define and use variables, macros, and functions in CMake.
 One needs to know how to debug CMakeLists.txt files and CMake code in general (i.e. using ``MESSAGE()`` print statements).
-One needs to understand how CMake defines and uses targets for various qualities like libraries, executables, etc.  Without this basic understanding of CMake, one will have trouble resolving problems when they might occur.
+One needs to understand how CMake defines and uses targets for various qualities like libraries, executables, etc.  Without this basic understanding of CMake, one will have trouble resolving problems when they occur.

+.. jfrye: Below paragraph is redundant with table of contents above?

 The remainder of this documented is structured as follows.
 First, there is some additional `Background`_ material provided.
 Then, a detailed